top of page

 Why Legacy Matters More Than You Think

-In sports, it’s easy to get caught up in the moment.
-Today’s game, tomorrow’s practice, next season’s goals.
+In sports, it’s easy to get caught up in the moment—today’s game, tomorrow’s practice, and next season’s goals.
 But leadership isn’t just about what you do now.
 It’s about how your actions today shape what others remember later.

 Leaving a Legacy